 We start with top quality ingredients: research grade Carbon 60 from the most respected source in the industry, SES Research—which begins at 99.95+ % purity and is then vacuum oven dried to be completely solvent-free—and Kirkland brand organic extra virgin olive oil.
 After extensive study in olive oil quality, we found that small batch extra virgin olive oil is notoriously inconsistent, and that Kirkland brand is the best olive oil available with the most consistent quality.

 To achieve the scientifically recognized maximum level of saturation (0.8 grams per liter / 0.8 mg per ml), we combine 5 grams of Carbon 60 per liter of organic extra virgin olive oil, as described in the Baati process.
-This ratio is more than 6 times the amount of Carbon 60 than can possibly saturate the solution, however, because not all of the Carbon 60 will dissolve in the two week mixing time, it is absolutely necessary.
+This ratio is more than 6 times the amount of Carbon 60 than can possibly saturate the solution, however, because very little of the Carbon 60 will dissolve in the two week mixing time, it is absolutely necessary.

 We mix this combination for two weeks using specialized equipment that ensures constant suspension of Carbon 60 particles.
 The mixing occurs in complete darkness, in temperature controlled conditions to avoid Carbon 60 degradation from light or heat.
 Over the course of this mixing period the Carbon 60 solution will turn a deep purple color and gradually become fully saturated.